 You can spend year 3 on a work placement, gaining a minimum of 30 weeks’ experience in a relevant industry.
 Following your placement year you will be able to choose between following either the BA (Hons) or a BSc (Hons) Product Design award title.
 The BSc (Hons) option focuses on the technological aspect of design, whereas the BA (Hons) option focuses on the aesthetic and contextual issues relating to Product Design.
 You could also choose to extend your undergraduate study for the award of Master of Design (MDes) Product Design.

-92% of our final year students agree our staff are good at explaining things – join us on live chat now to find out more, or register to meet us at an Open Day.
+85% of our students are working or studying six months after graduating – join us on live chat now to find out more, or register to meet us at an Open Day.

 All statistics shown throughout this page are taken from Unistats, Destination of Leavers from Higher Education (DLHE), BU institutional data and Ipsos MORI (National Student Survey) unless otherwise stated.